squall1247/invest-practice/README.md

 # invest-practice
-A system that can get the historical price of any stock.
+A application that can get the historical price of specific stock.